Esam Omeish: Dar al-Hijrah

 Omeish is a former vice president and current board member of the Dar al-Hijrah mosque in Falls Church.
-He has consistently worked against extremist elements within the Muslim community, emphasizing that "we…are uniquely positioned and equipped to provide a comprehensive, multifaceted approach in pro-actively combating terrorism and eliminating its scourge."
+He has consistently worked against extremist elements within the Muslim community, emphasizing that "we...are uniquely positioned and equipped to provide a comprehensive, multifaceted approach in proactively combating terrorism and eliminating its scourge."
 According to Omeish, the mainstream Islamic community needs to protect itself from extremist ideology and violent action.

-In 2000, Esam Omeish was among those who recommended the board of directors hire Anwar al-Awlaki as the mosque's imam; at the time the American-born cleric espoused moderate Muslim views and appeared to bridge the American and Muslim cultures.
+In 2000, Esam Omeish was among those who recommended the board of directors hires Anwar al-Awlaki as the mosque's imam; at the time the American-born cleric espoused moderate Muslim views and appeared to bridge the American and Muslim cultures.
 Omeish said in 2004 that he was convinced that al-Awlaki: "has no inclination or active involvement in any events or circumstances that have to do with terrorism."

 In 2004, at 36 years of age, Omeish was the youngest member of the mosque's Board of Directors.
 He said then that the mosque leadership needed to be more open and inclusive of younger people, including women.
 "The bottom line is that this is a mosque that is in the heart of Washington," he said.
 "Our goal is to make the congregation reflect that reality."

 Omeish acknowledged that some mosque members raised reasonable questions about the mosque's constitution.
 In 2004, proposals for change under consideration included direct elections to the mosque's board of directors, director term limits, and phasing out the board seats that the constitution assigns to officials of certain Muslim organizations.
 As of December 2009, Omeish was still a member of the mosque's Board of Directors.
 In early 2010, he resigned from the Board of Directors because of lack of major reform in the center's policies.